What's happening in week 5 of your pregnancy

 - Try and relax, eat healthily and get plenty of rest

 How big is my baby at 5 weeks pregnant?

-How annoying is it when unborn babies' growth is described in terms of fruit or vegetables?
-Very, but sorry, your little one is currently rocking an apple pip vibe in terms of size – but not for long!
-At five weeks gestation, they will be around 5mm long, and their heart, brain and spine will be developing at a pace.
+At five weeks gestation, your baby will be around 5mm long, and their heart, brain and spine will be developing at a pace.
 Soon, your baby's heart will actually start beating, and if you have an early scan in the coming weeks, you would see it flickering on the monitor.

 Did you know:

 - Your baby's neural tube is developing, which will form the brain, spine and nerves

 - Your baby's heart is changing from being a simple, single tube to a complex four chamber organ and will soon beat for the first time

 - Your baby has an identifiable heartbeat just six weeks into your pregnancy